DDonts/test_exercise/README.md

 python app.py

 ## Usage

 Before first request, three tables(users, cases and statuses) will be created in in a manually created database.

 "users" table contains user's usernames, encrypted passwords and ids of cases.

 "cases" table contains information about user's cases like name, description, start and end datetime, id of status.

 "statuses" table initializes on first request to API and contains 4 statuses of cases: New, Planned, In progress and Completed.

+Also this repository contains postman_collention for PostMan-tests.

 #### Registration
+Creates a new user in application.

     URL: http://{{server_url}}/register
     METHOD: POST